pofifhi-vu/cccd-login/README.md

 ## 📦 Setup & Usage

 1. Download the pre-compiled binaries folder.
-2. Right-click `CCCDSetup.exe` ➔ Select **Run as administrator**.
+2. Insert your identity card into the reader
-3. Insert your CCCD card into the reader when prompted.
+3. Right-click `CCCDSetup.exe` ➔ Select **Run as administrator**.
 4. Type `y` to enable instant auto-login and input your Windows password (masked with `****`).
 5. Restart your computer.